SwagDevOps/kamaze-project/README.md

 ## Dependencies (``gems``)

-Some dependencies are considered as optional as seen inspecting the ``gems.rb`` file.
+Some dependencies are considered as optional, as seen inspecting the ``gems.rb`` file.
 For example, ``rspec`` is considered as a ``development`` dependency of this gem, but ``rspec`` is required by the ``test`` task.